Surface tension: In terms of energy

 This work W is, by the usual arguments, interpreted as being stored as potential energy.
 Consequently, surface tension can be also measured in SI system as joules per square meter and in the cgs system as ergs per cm^{2}.
-Since mechanical systems try to find a state of minimum potential energy, a free droplet of liquid naturally assumes a spherical shape, which has the minimum surface area for a given volume.
+Since mechanical systems try to find a state of minimum potential energy, a free droplet of liquid naturally assumes a spherical shape, which has the minimum surface area for a given volume as first pointed out by Gibbs.

 The equivalence of measurement of energy per unit area to force per unit length can be proven by dimensional analysis.

 Effects

 Water

 Several effects of surface tension can be seen with ordinary water: